Eagles Landing Community Policies

 If you experience a flood inside your home – TURN OFF THE SHUT OFF VALVES!

-A Move-In Inventory and Condition form will be provided to resident at move-in.
-This form must be returned to the office within 48 hours after moving in, outlining any defects or damages; if not returned, everything will be deemed to be in clean, and in good working condition.
-We will retain your mail box key until this form is returned to our office.
+A Move-In Inventory and Condition form will be provided to residents at move-in.
+This form must be returned to the office within 48 hours after moving in, outlining any defects or damage; if not returned, everything will be deemed to be in clean, and in good working condition.

-Condo and pool gate keys will be issued at the time of move-in.
-Mail Box key will be held until Move-In Condition Form is returned to our office.
+Condo, mail and pool gate keys will be issued at the time of move-in.
 Alterations of locks or replacement of locks or installation of additional bolts, knockers, or other attachments on the interior or exterior of any door or window requires the prior written consent of the management.
 The Resident is required to furnish the office a key or code for any additional security devices.
-Lost keys will be replaced at a charge of $15.00 per key and locks will be changed at a cost of $50.00 per lock.
+Lost keys will be replaced at a charge of $69.50 trip charge plus cost of key blank.

 Any Resident locked out of their condo after office hours will be admitted by our staff once proper ID is furnished.
-A $50.00 lockout charge will be levied and due at the time of admittance.
+A $50.00 lockout charge will be levied and due at the time of admittance CASH ONLY.
 During office hours, a key can be obtained, without charge, for temporary use and it must be returned to the office immediately.

 All residents are equally liable for performance of the lease contract.
 We recommend that you choose your roommate carefully.
 Ask questions regarding their personal habits, social activities, and their ability to uphold financial obligations.
 Find out each person’s particular needs and confirm how you will handle specific situations that are common when sharing a home with someone.
 Management will not become involved in disputes or conflicts between roommates.
 Problems that arise between roommates will not constitute a valid reason for any or all residents to be released from their liability under the lease.

 The lease defines those Residents or occupants who have a legal right to occupy the leased premises.
-No other person or persons may occupy the premises even on a temporary basis.
+No other person can occupy the premises even on a temporary basis.
 Adding or changing roommates is not permitted without prior written consent of the management.
 Each situation will be reviewed on an individual basis and certain criteria must be satisfied.
-Once satisfied, the cost for adding or changing roommates is $125.00.
-Resident being released from the Lease Contract will forfeit their portion of the deposit in addition to the fee.
+Once satisfied, the cost for adding or changing roommates is $500.00.
+Residents being released from the Lease Contract will forfeit their portion of the deposit in addition to the fee.

 Upon the intended day of move out, the leased premises must be delivered to us in the same condition in which it was delivered to the resident(s).
 All appliances, fixtures, bathrooms, windows, and blinds must be cleaned, trash removed, carpet vacuumed, floors swept and mopped.
-All light bulbs should be working throughout unit.
-Move-Out Cleaning Instructions are given to you at lease signing and should be followed to avoid deductions from your deposit.
-Remember, there is a fixed cleaning charge to sanitize, deep clean and deodorize; it is $65.00 for a one (1) bedroom apt/condo, $75.00 for a two (2) bedroom apt/condo, $85.00 for a three (3) bedroom apt/condo and $125.00 for a residential home.
-This charge is automatically deducted from your security deposit before any other deductions are made.
-All keys are to be returned and rents and other outstanding balance due are to be paid in full.
-One of our representatives is available to walk through the leased premises with the Resident to point out any areas that may need extra attention; however, assessments will not be given at this time as to deductions from the security deposit for repairs or cleaning, if any.
+All light bulbs should be working throughout the unit.
+The Move Out Procedures Addendum which includes cleaning instructions are given to you at lease signing and should be followed to avoid deductions from your deposit.
+All keys, access devices and community amenity cards are to be returned and rents and other outstanding balance due are to be paid in full.

 Please help us keep the premises clean by disposing of trash in a respectful manner.
 It is recommended that garbage be disposed of daily in plastic bags to eliminate any insect problems.

-EAGLE’S LANDING & HICKORY TREE Dispose of household trash in the dumpster located on the property for your convenience.
-Household trash found in small receptacles throughout the community, in the courtyard, patio, balcony, or at your front door will result in a $25.00 fine per bag.
-Trash violations will not be tolerated and fines will not be waived.
+EAGLE’S LANDING & HICKORY TREE – Dispose of household trash in the dumpster located on the property for your convenience.
+Household trash found in small receptacles throughout the community, in the courtyard, patio, balcony, or at your front door will result in a $50.00 fine per bag.
+Trash violations will not be tolerated, and fines will not be waived.

 NO REPAIRS ON VEHICLES ARE TO BE MADE IN PARKING LOT-DO NOT WASH VEHICLE IN PARKING LOT.